ApolloAuto/apollo/modules/perception/traffic_light_region_proposal/README.md

-# Module Name
+# perception-traffic-light-region-proposal
-traffic_light_region_proposal

-# Introduction
+## Introduction

 This module is used to query positioning and map signal light information, select a camera for detecting traffic lights according to the projection of the signal light on the image plane, and finally save the camera selection result.

-# Directory Structure
+## Directory Structure

 ```
 ├── traffic_light_region_proposal // trafficlight region proposal module
     ├── conf            // module configuration files